Buying your first RV? If yes, then you should pay a lot of attention while inspecting the vehicle, especially when you want something ready-to-go.

 Many RVs offer decent furniture options, if not the best.
 Class A vehicles would even have couches or recliners featured inside.

 Sleeping place is one of the main reasons why you bought the RV.
-A check on the mattresses or the cushions on the sofa can guarantee you an excellent place to rest while outing.
+A check on the mattresses or the sofa cushions can guarantee an excellent place to rest while outing.

 -